RETREAT FAQ

 If your schedule allows, it’s highly recommended to arrive a day or two early to explore Antigua, a vibrant and historic city with beautiful architecture, markets, and restaurants.

-If you do not need group transportation to the airport on the final day, please let Sam know.
-There may be a credit applied to your balance.
+(If you do not need group transportation back to Guatemala City on the final day, please let Sam know in advance.)

 ——————————————-